prolice/starwars-silhouette/README.md

 * Release Candidate for instance

 ## Inspired module and code from tiers
-* OggDude importer (starwarsffg system): The module Silhouette a part of the OggDude Importer code in order to manage the image importation
+* OggDude importer (starwarsffg system): The module Silhouette is using a part of the OggDude Importer code in order to manage the image importation